QueenOfDoom/GameJam2020/README.md

 game world, which contains tiles and tiles which map to certain textures and properties.
 I plan on doing that using some simple vector / matrix maths.
 So I guess I'll start it up by creating logger / maths / render and world packages to organize the project structure a little :).
 Of course an App Class as well to rule them all!

+## Day 2
+I started implementing Basic mathematical functions and, well.
+It's going ok.
+I decided to remove the adjugate and inversion methods they're a bit too complicated for now, they'd require the implementation of something like a [Matrix Decomposition](https://en.wikipedia.org/wiki/Matrix_decomposition), which for now, is not needed, so I'll simply omit it.
+Other than that, I'm having a few bugs, but it's going in the right direction.
+I think I could start with something different today.